The young shot-stopper kept his team in the match, producing fantastic saves from David Villa, Xavi, and Pedro, and was helpless for either goal.

 The Spanish World Cup winner left the pitch to a standing ovation for his international exploits, and ran the match from the midfield alongside his compatriot Xavi.

-Sliderule pass set up Messi's opening goal, and gave Dominguez a torrid evening by constantly remaining on the move and in tandem with Messi and Villa.
+Sliderule pass set up Messi's opening goal, and gave Dominguez a torrid evening by constantly remaining on the move, in tandem with the Argentinian and Villa.

 Another imperious performance from the little Argentine, particularly in the first half.
 Besides from his impudently taken opening goal, constantly ran at the Atletico back line and gave them no end of problems.
 Late injury will be cause for concern for the champions.